rrrene/credo/README.md

 ### Only run some checks

-To ignore selected checks, you can use the `--checks` or the `-c` alias.
+To run only a subset of checks, you can use the `--checks` or the `-c` alias.

 ```bash
 # to only run the Readability checks, use: